brighton36/rvgp/README.md

-# rra : Ruby Rake Accounting
+# rvgp : Ruby Rake Accounting
 A workflow tool to: reconcile bank-downloaded csv's into categorized pta journals.
 Run finance validations on those journals.
 And generate reports and graphs on the output.

 ## The Quick Pitch